Connect with us

 How can people get the most out of their lawns and make their landscaping more environmentally friendly?

 Susan Barton: The suburban norm is to have a lawn with some decorative plants around the house, or at the end of the driveway.
-But I think it’s a good idea to sort of flip that paradigm and design of the lawn that provide for play and gathering spaces, and then figure out what everything else can be.
+But I think it’s a good idea to sort of flip that paradigm and design areas of the lawn that provide for play and gathering spaces, and then figure out what everything else can be.

 It’s just a different way of thinking about the landscape, and much more environmentally sensitive.
-It will provide all kinds of ecosystem services, whether it’s better infiltration or better quality.
+It will provide all kinds of ecosystem services, whether it’s better water infiltration or better air quality.
 If we think about pulling carbon dioxide out of the air, we’re doing it a lot more if we’ve got a ground cover, a shrub layer, a small tree layer and a large tree layer than we are if we have just a lawn.

 Watch the full interview to hear more.